CIDARLAB/clotho3/clotho3-web/README.md

     - reduce template use

+-typeahead
--typeahead with Clotho.query() promise as async match -- get working when not in controller
+    - Clotho.query() promise as async match -- get working when not in controller
     - custom template: http://stackoverflow.com/questions/18245834/bootstrap-ui-typeahead-display-more-than-one-property-in-results-list/18251561#18251561

 - API
+    - collect queries
+    - verify collector updates on set() and destroy() and get()
     - Socket events in own layer (outside PubSub)
-    - verify collector updates on set() and destroy() and get()
-        - collect queries
     - add-in $dialog for alert() and edit() but don't make dependency
         - remove from anderson_lab dependencies

 - Trails
-    - demo trail
-        - add explanation text, multiple components alongside
     - youtube directive
         - extract param for autoplay in attrs
         - slideout attribute (show only when request, don't autoplay)
         - listen for changes to id, recompile
-    - $focus service - use for search bar input, etc.
     - make quiz a directive
         - check gradeCallback
         - offering hints